rust-lang/rust/src/tools/miri/README.md

 example, `cargo miri test filter` only runs the tests containing `filter` in their name.

-You can pass arguments to Miri via `MIRIFLAGS`.
+You can pass [flags][miri-flags] to Miri via `MIRIFLAGS`.
 For example, `MIRIFLAGS="-Zmiri-disable-stacked-borrows" cargo miri run` runs the program without checking the aliasing of references.

-When compiling code via `cargo miri`, the `cfg(miri)` config flag is set for code that will be interpret under Miri.
+When compiling code via `cargo miri`, the `cfg(miri)` config flag is set for code that will be interpreted under Miri.
 You can use this to ignore test cases that fail under Miri because they do things Miri does not support:

 ```rust